michael-webpt8/Sprint-Challenge-State-Management-Smurfs/Answers.md

 1. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+- application state is the state among the entire application and holds the all state being used.
+- component state is sort of a one of state that is only held for that specific component and is not needed for any other component.

 1. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+- redux-thunk gives us access to async and functions to our dispatch in our action creator.

 1. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+- so far i have not decided, but i guess it would be redux... it is more work.. but it helps keep things more cleaner.